We’ve come a long way since the days of built-in campground cookers, and backpackers can now carry their cooking system with ease.

 The Flash also has the same drink-through lid and is just as safe to use as it’s slightly smaller sibling.

 These compact, portable stoves are ideal for people looking for a quick way to heat up food or boil water in the wild.
 That includes survivalists as well as backpackers and other outdoor enthusiasts.

 They are portable – fitting easily into your backpack – although best suited for smaller groups of 1-2 people instead of a larger group.

 Between the two cookers, the Jetboil Flash is the superior product.
 We dig the fact you can get an idea of the temperature beforehand, and the push button ignitor system means there’s no need for matches.

-Those additional colors are the icing on the cake, but the Zip is comparable in almost every other aspect.
-It’s also a little cheaper and gives you a little more burn time.
+Those additional colors are the fun, but the Zip is comparable in almost every other aspect.
+It’s also a little cheaper and gives you a little more fuel efficiency and burn time.

 As long as you plan to stick to pasta, soups and warm beverages, either of these boilers is an excellent choice for the trail.
 If you need help decided what to cook on your new unit, be sure to check out the top options for the best freeze dried backpacking food.